Russia Winter Olympics ban: Who gets their medals at Pyeongchang 2018?

 Twenty-five Russians were already banned for doping before Tuesday's blanket decision.
 And with the whole Olympic team now barred, only those Russian athletes who can prove they are clean will be allowed to compete in South Korea under a neutral flag.

-Russian President Vladimir Putin is now understood to be considering whether to boycott Pyeongchang 2018 altogether and forbid any Russian athletes to compete, says BBC sports editor Dan Roan.
+Russian President Vladimir Putin has said there will be no boycott of Pyeongchang 2018, allowing Russians to compete as as 'Olympic Athlete from Russia' under a neutral flag - provided they can satisfy strict criteria to prove they are 'clean'.

-Here's some of stars who now might not appear at next year's Games.
+Here are some of the stars who now might not appear at next year's Games.

 Figure skating - Evgenia Medvedeva